turbowizard/Muchachow/README.md

 *make sure you have the extension ![](m1616.png) . if not, read previous part.
 * Click on the Muchachow extension (extension toolbar).
 * Type Muchachow in the input field and click new to create new group.
-* The Muchachow group is marked green and it is now Active! (all captured are added to it).
+* The Muchachow group is marked light-green and it is now Active! (all captured are added to it).
+* The green box left to the group name is the "group status", new groups will decay over time.
 * Right click on the icon 3 lines above and click on Muchachow's options.
 * This Element can be captured as image or a link, click on "IMAGE -> Muchachow".
 * Click on the Muchachow extension to see what have you captured.